 Anchi Mei is the Founder and Executive Director of MAKE Projects.
 MAKE stands for Merging Agriculture, Kitchens and Employment, and is an employment social enterprise with its own 501c3 nonprofit status (FEIN 88-3399336).

+MAKE Projects was initially conceived at the refugee resettlement agency International Rescue Committee (IRC), where Anchi was the Senior Program Manager of IRC’s largest food and farming program and became a model for IRC offices nationwide.
 Along the way, Anchi found a way to connect the power of hands-on, food-based programming with the hardest aspect of refugee resettlement in San Diego: employment and economic stability.
 MAKE Projects was borne from this search to find a durable solution for low-income, refugee families to overcome poverty and build a successful life in America.

-Anchi has a B.A. in Social and Cultural Anthropology from Stanford University and two master’s degrees from the University of California, Berkeley in City and Regional Planning and Landscape Architecture.
+Anchi has a B.A. in Social and Cultural Anthropology from Stanford University and dual master’s degrees from the University of California, Berkeley in City and Regional Planning and Landscape Architecture.